-- 1. For the purposes Article 18(2) of Regulation (EU) 2022/2554, a cyber threat shall be significant, where it fulfils all of the following conditions: - a) the cyber threat could affect critical or important functions of the financial entity, other financial entity, therefinancial entity, therefinancial entity is connected via network and information systems; and - b) the cyber threat has a high probability of materialisation at the financial entity or other financial entities.; and - c) the cyber threat could fulfil the conditions set out in Article 8 if it materialises. - 2.
+- 1. For the purposes Article 18(2) of Regulation (EU) 2022/2554, a cyber threat shall be significant, where it fulfils all of the following conditions: - a) the cyber threat could affect critical or important functions of the financial entity, other financial entities, third party providers, a relevant high number of clients or relevant financial counterparts with which the financial entity is connected via network and information systems; and - b) the cyber threat has a high probability of materialisation at the financial entity or other financial entities; and - c) the cyber threat could fulfil the conditions set out in Article 8 if it materialises. - 2.
 When assessing the probability of materialisation for the purposes of paragraph 1(b), financial entities shall take into account at least the following elements: - a) applicable risks related to the cyber threat, including potential vulnerabilities of the systems of the financial entity that can be exploited, - b) the capabilities and intent of threat actors public warnings from national or European securities authorities, and - c) the persistence of the threat and any accrued knowledge about incidents that have significantly impacted the financial entity or its third-party provider, clients or financial counterparts.